What's this comic about?

 Who the heck are you?

 I'm Christopher J Paulsen, but you know that by now.
 (My name appears several times on every page!)
-I'm an artist who tries to balance pretentious fine art with cartooning.
-I like modernism, newspaper-style comics, sports, TV on DVD and myself.
+I grew up wanting to be a cartoonist, but ended up taking a 15-year detour into the wonders of fine art before I actually drew the comic that was in my head.
+I like modernism, newspaper-style comics, sports, TV on DVD/Netflix and being around brilliant people.
 My birthday is March 24th.
 You are encouraged to give gifts!

 Where are you from?

 I hail from the Washington, DC area.
 My life has mostly been spent in Winchester, VA, which is not close enough to DC to make it fun.
-After a wonderful two-year stay in beautiful Savannah, Georgia, I'm back in Virginia.
+After a wonderful two-year stay in beautiful Savannah, Georgia, I've set up shop back in Virginia.

 How often do you update?

 Precocious updates every day!
-The side comic, Copper Road, updates when I have comics for it - once a week when it's active - with the Copper Road archive being updated with the previous month's incentives at the beginning of each month.
+The side comic, Copper Road, updates when I have comics for it - the schedule varies, but the goal is 3-5 comics a month - with the Copper Road archive being updated with the previous month's incentives at the beginning of each month.

 Where did you get the idea for Precocious?